lgaudencio/bring-a-backpack/README.md

 Users will be able to return back to the homepage via a button displayed on the 500 error page, thus eliminating the need to use the browsers back button.

+##### Features Left To Implement

+In a future release I would like to implement a hacks page.
+At the moment, the website has a section on destination reviews which gives an insight on how travellers found a certain city/country.
+It also has a photography section so travellers could share their travel shots.
+With a hacks page, travellers can share hacks with other users, which could included budget tips, good deals or best way to get from the airport to the city center.
+This feature would be an additional bonus to what the website already offers.

 ### The Skeleton Plane

 #### Wireframes